Java Data Types

 In the above program, the compiler will show a compiler error if any other kind of value other than true or false is assigned to the boolean data type.

-In the above, a statement without creating the object of the int we are assigning the data value to the variable and this is valid in the java programming language.
+In the above, statement without creating the object of the int, we are assigning the data value to the variable and this is valid in the Java programming language.
 Although we can create the object of the primitive data types and they are termed as Wrapper class in java.
 The respective wrapper class of the primitive data types is given below.

 We can convert the primitive data types to their respective wrapper class objects and the process of converting the primitive data types to their corresponding wrapper class is called autoboxing.